 This degree’s curriculum provides a background for graduate work in school, educational, or counseling psychology.
 A majority of students in this concentration are pursuing a career in a helping/education profession and chose Appalachian because of the number of faculty in Department of Psychology with education interests and backgrounds.

 Many students stay at Appalachian to pursue the Master of Arts and Specialist in School Psychology degree, which provides graduate students with the training needed to enter the field as a school psychologist.
-Additionally, rising seniors who are completing the Psychology (BS) - Education Studies degree are encouraged to consider Accelerated Admission to Appalachian’s school psychology graduate program, which allows students to enroll in graduate courses during their senior year that can fulfill both undergraduate and graduate course requirements toward the completion of a graduate degree.
+Juniors and rising seniors who are completing the Psychology (BS) - Education Studies degree are encouraged to contact School Psychology faculty to discuss options and application requirements.

 Employment: Psychology majors are competitive for many bachelor’s entry-level jobs because of their ability to think critically, strong oral and written communication skills, and tendency to be concerned about real-world problems and ability to pull from scientific literature to solve them.